 Hey guys!
 I made some new pillows!
 I can't believe that I can write that I “needed” new pillows, but I did. 🙂 I didn't have any big Halloween decorative pillows.
-I just had one little one that I bought at the one spot at Target last year.
+I just had one little one that I bought at the one spot at Target (affiliate link) last year.
 I totally had to remedy that problem. 😉

 I bought these large(20″) pillow forms last year at IKEA and I have made a few different covers for them in the last year, like these that I made for Christmas.
 I have found it fun to not only have cute seasonal pillows, but fun to make them as well.

 I took a trip to IKEA (it is about 1.5 hours from my house) before school started and grabbed some black and white covers for my pillow forms.
 I am glad I thought of it as I wandered through IKEA because for $5 each, you can't beat the quality and ease of not having to sew them myself.

 To make your own Halloween decorative pillows, you will need a pillow form, pillow form covers as well as a stencil and paint pens (affiliate link) or paints (affiliate link) that you can use on fabric.
 If you want to make your own custom pillow size or sew your own pillow covers, I've got tutorials for those.
 As for the stencils, I always make my own using my Cricut (affiliate link) and of course I have another tutorial for you on how to do that as well.

 Once you have your stencil cut out, decide upon the placement on your pillow cover.
 I started by using my paint pens to fill in the bat.
 I probably should have known that trying to use a black paint pen on white fabric would be a losing battle, but I don't always think totally ahead with these things.